o7internsimran/o7internsimran/README.md

 - 🔭 I’m currently working on o7solutions as Cloud Engineer Intern.
 - 🌱 I’m currently learning Wordpress.
 - 👯 I’m looking to collaborate on Cloud
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about .I am Simran..
 - 📫 How to reach me simran@o7tec.com
--
--